jamespfennell/texcraft/README.md

 ## License

-Licensed under either of Apache License, Version 2.0 or MIT license at your option.
+Licensed under either of the Apache License, Version 2.0 or the MIT license at your option.

 There is more information about our licensing [on the documentation site](https://texcraft.dev/license.html).